Lin Qiaozhi: Death and posthumous recognition

 Lin suffered from several diseases later in life.
 She died on April 22, 1983, at the PUMC Hospital.
 She donated her body for anatomical teaching.
 Later, her ashes were scattered over the sea.
 She left money to be used for a kindergarten and to endow a fund to award a young resident.

 On the seventh anniversary of Lin's death in 1990, China Post issued a commemorative stamp to honour her.

 Personal life

 Lin never married.
-To some extent it might be attributed to the hospital authority used to believed that career and marriage are mutually exclusive for a young doctor.
+To some extent it might be attributed to the hospital authority that used to believe that career and marriage are mutually exclusive for a young doctor.
 She lived at Waijiaobu Road, No.59 with her niece Lin Xinkeng (林心鏗), and the latter's husband Zhou Huakang (周華康) until she died.

 Lin was known for her love of coffee, to the extent that Zhou Enlai once gave her some as a gift.

 Lin and Peng Zhen's family had an amicable relationship.